Castlevania: Legacy of Darkness (Nintendo 64)

 OVERALL (95/100): This is the greatest remake of any game I have ever seen, and therefor I greatly reccomend this over Castlevania 64.
 But this is personally my favorite game of the Castlevania series.
 The fact that is 3D makes it look much more realistic and scary.
 And the little addition of a story shows what the rest of the Castlevania's were missing.
 If you own a Nintendo 64 and like Adventure/horror games, I would highly recommend picking Castlevania: Legacy of Darkness up.

-If you enjoyed this Castlevania: Legacy of Darkness review, you're encouraged to leave feedback and talk about it with members of the site's community.
-You don't even need an HonestGamers account to get involved in the discussion.
-Please remember to keep your comments respectful and on-topic or they may be deleted by a moderator.
-Thank you for your understanding!
+If you enjoyed this Castlevania: Legacy of Darkness review, you're encouraged to discuss it with the author and with other members of the site's community.
+If you don't already have an HonestGamers account, you can sign up for one in a snap.
+Thank you for reading!